rsdn/CodeJam/PerfTests/Docs/Intro.md

     What's next?

    * Memory and IO perftests including ability to set limits for various performance-related characteristics, from allocations up to page faults.
    * Advanced diagnostics.
-Warning about outdated limits, LOH allocations and so on
+Warning about outdated limits, LOH allocations and so on.
-   * .Net Core support and .Net 4.5 support
+   * .Net Core support and .Net 4.5 support.
-   * F# and VB source annotations support
+   * F# and VB source annotations support.
    * Have we missed anything?
 Create an issue for it!

    ​